 Finally, reboot and et voila: a GRUB menu with stuff in it:

-Thing is: disabling the disabling of OS prober isn’t an ideal fix given those aforementioned security concerns.
+Admittedly disabling the disabling of OS prober isn’t the best fix given the aforementioned security concerns that have resulted in it.

-Conversely, not having a GRUB boot menu with links to boot other installed OSes is a major downgrade on past behaviour
+Conversely, not having a GRUB boot menu with links to boot other installed OSes is a major downgrade from past behaviour and muddles the whole “switch to Linux; you can even dual boot with Windows to use that game/app you need” lure.

-There’s no easy option, so it’ll be interesting to see how this plays out ahead of Ubuntu 22.04’s arrival next spring.
-Being able to have a functional dual-boot is a big deal for many existing users as well as many prospective ones.
+There’s no easy option, so it’ll be interesting to see how this plays out in future releases.
+Being able to create a functional dual-boot is a big deal for both existing and prospective users.

-In the mean time, if you install Ubuntu and find yourself less a few OSes in your GRUB menu, I hope this little tip is as much of a help to you as it was to me!
+In the mean time, if you install Ubuntu and find yourself lacking a few OS entires in your GRUB menu I hope this little tip is as much of a help to you as it was to me!

 Thanks Ostro